Celebrating Creative Genius

 This exhibition was made possible by the generous support of the Brenda and Larry Thompson Collection of African American Art, the David C. Driskell Center at the University of Maryland, College Park, and the September Gray Fine Art Gallery.

-David Driskell in Studio, 1966.
-Image courtesy of David C. Driskell Center at the University of Maryland, College Park
+Curlee Holton | Printmaker, Scholar, Director of the David C. Driskell Center at the University of Maryland, College Park

 Student Art Inspired by David Driskell